InAndOutLand/Writings/Things To Check Out.md

 There really is no way to describe Hello Internet except that it contains insightful and entertaing discussion on pretty much anything.
 Start on episode 1 and go all the way up to 53(or whatever the latest episode is at the time of reading), you'll get hooked.

 ####[Relay FM](https://www.relay.fm/)
-Relay FM is not just one podcast, it's a whole network of podcasts, hosting podcasts with topics all the way from [gaming](https://www.relay.fm/isometric), [to technology](https://www.relay.fm/upgrade), [to pens](https://www.relay.fm/penaddict), and all the way to [space travel](https://www.relay.fm/liftoff) and [gender equallity](https://www.relay.fm/ltoe), [and more](https://www.relay.fm/shows).
+Relay FM is not just one podcast, it's a whole network of podcasts, hosting podcasts with topics all the way from [gaming](https://www.relay.fm/isometric), [to technology](https://www.relay.fm/upgrade), [to pens](https://www.relay.fm/penaddict), and all the way to [space travel](https://www.relay.fm/liftoff) and [gender equallity](https://www.relay.fm/ltoe), [plus more](https://www.relay.fm/shows).

 #Things to Read